olliw42/mLRS-docu/docs/FRSKY_R9.md

 - 5 Volts
 - GND

 Note: As the serial connections are inverted, these will have to be accounted for when connecting to the flight controller.
 One solution is to use an inverter cable as mentioned above.
-Alternatively, F7 and H7 based flight controllers have built-in inverters which can be enabled with the SERIALx_OPTIONS parameter.
+Alternatively, ArduPilot F7 and H7 based flight controllers have built-in inverters which can be enabled using with the SERIALx_OPTIONS parameter.

 JR Bay connector:
 - Rx, not used